gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-23-using-game-controllers-and-keyboards-for-custom-shortcuts.md

 You can even use a Wii remote using an adapter like the [*Mayflash MAGIC-NS Lite*](https://www.mayflash.com/product/magic_ns_lite.html).
 Or you might use more esoteric controllers with an adapter from Robert Dale Smith's [Controller Adapter](https://controlleradapter.com) store.
 In fact, I use one of his adapters to get an old [*Sony Jog Controller*](https://x.com/gingerbeardman/status/1629936413801062403?s=20) to act like a GameCube controller, which I then map to keyboard shortcuts using the methods below.
 The sky's the limit!

 *8Bitdo* also have their [*Micro* controller](https://www.8bitdo.com/micro/) which offers more buttons and slightly better one-handed ergonomics than a Switch JoyCon.
-Before that they had Zero controller which is similar but with less buttons.
 This controller is really interesting as it can pose as a Switch Pro Controller, generic controller, or keyboard.
 This gives us even more options.
 8Bitdo are aware of this market and have created this device to fit, including a bespoke mobile app, and they even go so far as to [call out this use case in their marketing material](https://www.8bitdo.com/micro/#content-1-9).

 ## Keyboards